Kristina01111000/Drws_site/README.md

 - manually size the rest of the images,
 - change img file types if it doesn't speed it up
 - complete widgets
-- check login while redirect is on, there seems to be a problem
 - put quotes on site somewhere, change images, with new ones from big stock,
 	- one on promo page, one on documentary page
 - check server speed